 Prospective graduate students: First, a few words of advice.
 Graduate school is a big commitment.
 It is to your advantage to delay going until you have a very clear idea of how a Master’s or PhD will advance your long-term career goals.
 I recommend spending a few years after your undergraduate degree is conferred doing stuff that helps you figure things out.
 Maybe that means working as a technician in a lab, or doing a series short-term field work gigs, or taking a job that is totally unrelated to research.
 If you continue to read the literature broadly and critically reflect on your experiences, you’ll emerge with a clear idea of your goals, and folks who arrive in grad school knowing what they want to get out of it tend to be the most successful graduate students.
 Grad school is not going anywhere – it will still be around after you’ve taken some time to figure things out.
 I highly recommend Robert Peters’ Getting What You Came For: The Smart Student’s Guide to Earning an MA or a PhD for folks considering grad school and for those who are already there.

 If you’ve reflected on your experiences and have a clear idea of what you’d like to achieve as a graduate student, I’d love to hear from you.
-Check out our Research page to read about current projects that are underway in the lab.
+Check out our Research page to read about current projects that are underway in the lab and see the Wood Lab Philosophy to get a sense of how our lab culture operates.
 Although I expect my students to work on projects related to parasite ecology in marine and freshwater environments, there is plenty of room under that umbrella for new projects, so I welcome students who come with their own research ideas.
-Please shoot me an e-mail (email@example.com) telling me about your research interests and experiences and include a resume or CV.
+Please shoot me an e-mail (firstname.lastname@example.org) telling me about your research interests and experiences and include a resume or CV.

 I am deeply committed to promoting diversity, equity, and inclusion in our field, so I especially encourage you to get in touch if you are a first-generation college student or a student from a low-income background, if you are a member of a racial or ethnic minority, if you identify as a woman or as LGBTQ, or if you have a disability.
 UW is a great place for folks who are historically underrepresented in the sciences, with tons of opportunity to connect with others and with support resources across campus.